Social media listening guide

-Okay, so I can’t resist… Monitoring is the first step of a social listening strategy.
-You’re gathering all your social mentions and actions, i.e., likes, volume of buzz, sentiment, share of voice, shares, retweets, etc. You’ll have a nice list of all your social media engagement.
+- Social media monitoring is the first step in your social listening strategy.
+You’re gathering all your social mentions and actions, i.e., likes, volume of buzz, sentiment, share of voice, shares, retweets, etc.

-Hey, life’s not fair – consumers don’t have to follow the rules.
+Hey, life’s not fair and consumers make up their own rules.